LuxoftAKutsan/sdl_evolution/proposals/nnnn-sdl_on_qnx_700.md

 ## Alternatives considered

- 1. Do not create Bluetooth and USB transport adapters for QNX.
+Do not create Bluetooth and USB transport adapters for QNX.
-This transport adapters will not be used for real OEMs, the only place to use them - virtual x85 QNX7 workstation.
+These transport adapters will not be used for real OEMs, the only place to use them is virtual x85 QNX7 workstation.
-But creating and supporting this adapters will help to keep SDL components independent and may be an example for OEM manufactures how to create their own transport adapter
+But creating and supporting these adapters will help to keep SDL components independent and could be an example for OEM manufactures how to create their own transport adapters.